davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   Warn if a requested optimization pass is disabled.
-This warning does not generally indicate that there is anything wrong with your code; it merely indicates that GCCs optimizers are unable to handle the code effectively.
+This warning does not generally indicate that there is anything wrong with your code; it merely indicates that GCC's optimizers are unable to handle the code effectively.
 Often, the problem is that your code is too big or too complex; GCC refuses to optimize programs when the optimization itself is likely to take inordinate amounts of time.